kannans89/RustRepo/19_Enums/19_Enums.md

 ## Struct and Enum

-In the example given we are creating a structure Person with gender  type as an enum.
+The following example defines a structure Person.
+The field `gender` is of the type `GenderCategory` (which is an enum) and can be assigned either `Male` or `Female` as value.

 ```rust
 // The `derive` attribute automatically creates the implementation